JohnGu9/react-material-components-web/README.md

 Just set your project sass version to `1.77.6` (in `dependencies` or `devDependencies`).
 The Material Design 2 sass file will not be supported by sass 2.0.
 It has no effect on Material Design 3.

+## Caution

+Before version 0.4.0, the build target is `es5`.

+After version 0.4.0, the build target is `esnext`.
+You should use some bundle tool to help your bundle this project code into your own project (like `esbuild`).
+Set your tsconfig file `"module": "ESNext"` and build system (like `vite` config file `build.target`) to convert your code to target platform compatible code.

+Why `esnext`?
+Using `esnext` to compile this project and preform minimal transpiling.
+This can product less redundant code and reduce the package size for download.

 ## Development requirement

 If you use [webpack](https://webpack.js.org), it require [sass loader](https://www.npmjs.com/package/sass-loader) to bundle [.scss] file into project (the project that come from "create-react-app" script already have [sass loader](https://www.npmjs.com/package/sass-loader)).